linux156/starter-academic/content/publication/necessary-W2/index.md

 publication: Int.
 Math.
 Res.
 Not.
 IMRN 2020(22), 8936–8972
 publication_short: Int.
 Math.
 Res.
 Not.
 IMRN

-abstract: "A Radon measure μ is n-rectifiable if it is absolutely continuous with respect to n-dimensional Hausdorff measure and μ-almost all of suppμ can be covered by Lipschitz images of Rn⁠.
-In this paper, we give a necessary condition for rectifiability in terms of the so-called α2 numbers — coefficients quantifying flatness using Wasserstein distance W2⁠.
+abstract: "A Radon measure $\mu$ is $n$-rectifiable if it is absolutely continuous with respect to $n$-dimensional Hausdorff measure and $\mu$-almost all of supp$μ$ can be covered by Lipschitz images of $\mathbb{R}^n$⁠.
+In this paper, we give a necessary condition for rectifiability in terms of the so-called $\alpha_2$ numbers — coefficients quantifying flatness using Wasserstein distance $W_2$⁠.
 In a recent article, we showed that the same condition is also sufficient for rectifiability, and so we get a new characterization of rectifiable measures."
 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.